Bandwidth/python-sdk/docs/RecordingsApi.md

 List Call Recordings

 Returns a (potentially empty) list of metadata for the recordings that took place during the specified call.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth